 Each city and town can nominate one student for the scholarship.
 The scholarship recruitment and selection process is done by your city.
-Nominations are sent to the Center for Quality Communities by March 15, 2013.
+Nominations are sent from the city to the Center for Quality Communities by March 10, 2017.

 Students interested in competing for the Center for Quality Communities scholarship fund must be:

 - Involved (or have been involved) with a city government, community and/or school leadership activity;

 - Eligible to graduate from high school, completed home school or received a GED in spring/summer 2017;